Cutipus/HermesNet/README.md

 > This project is still **work in progress**.
 It is unsafe and no security considerations have been made.
 Discretion is advised.

 # HermesNet
-A distributed file sharing application inspired by SoulSeek and Torrent.
+A distributed file sharing application inspired by SoulSeek and Torrent written in Python.

 ## Features
 - Supports a CLI interactive interface for testing